faq

 why should I hire a doula?

-Doulas help you move through contractions, decisions, and moments of indecision.
-They support your partner in supporting you.
-They also follow you into your postpartum period, and we’ll talk about your postpartum needs before birth as well.
+They also follow you into your postpartum period, while also discussing your postpartum questions and needs in advance of the birth .
 A doula witnesses and honors your journey in its entirety.

 can’t my partner, friend, or family member be my doula?

 Support people take many forms.
-Your partner, a family member, or a close friend can be a beautiful and meaningful presence during your birth, and they can absolutely coexist with a doula.
+Your partner, a family member, or a close friend can be a beautiful and meaningful presence during your birth, and they absolutely coexist with a doula.
 I always prioritize the bond between you and your chosen support team.
 My role is to educate, guide, give you the tools you need, and then step back so they can show up in the ways you desire.
 A doula brings a different kind of presence, one with perspective and a bit of distance, which can help you process things more clearly as they come up.

 at what point in my pregnancy do we start working together?